LoreGracia/02-Get-next-line/README.md

 ## Features

 - Program written in C for files lecture line by line.
-- Implementation of custom labrary.
+- Implementation of custom library.

 ## Project Structure